 Expanding Medicare to allow anyone to buy into the system is a great place to start so that access to affordable, quality care that covers pre-existing conditions is guaranteed.
-Also, any health care proposal that levies an age tax on older Americans must be stopped.
+Hiral’s healthcare plan envisions expanding choice in healthcare and allowing free-market forces to drive down costs.

 Our federal tax code, particularly for families and small businesses, must be simplified.
 We must expand workforce training programs so businesses, large and small, can bring good-paying jobs to our communities.

 We must also find a way to ensure access to affordable childcare so that families can get ahead.

 Congress must protect the Social Security and Medicare benefits that retirees have worked a lifetime to earn.
 They are earned benefits and not entitlements and should never be cut or taken away.

 The VA (U.S. Dept. of Veterans Affairs) must be held accountable to reduce wait times and improve care for all our veterans.

 Opportunities for our children must be strengthened by investing in quality public schools in every zip code.
 We must remain vigilant against efforts to erode or undermine our public schools, long-standing cornerstones of America’s success.

 Furthermore, both traditional college as well as career and technical education must be more affordable to reduce the burden of student loan debt.